nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 ![vaultk8s](/pictures/vaultk8s.png)

-Step 1 is what we will be doing below with terraform.

 ## 3-c key settings
 As always, when configuring applications/platforms to work together, it's a multi stage process which require some key settings.
 Again, the above mentioned tutorial provides what we need, but we will transpose with their AKS counterparts.
 - *kubernetes host:* <br>